35 Summer Day Trips from NYC to Take as a Family

-We’ve rounded up more than two dozen of our favorites for summertime, including a few indoor options for (shudder) rainy days, or if you really just need to freeze in the a/c for a bit.
-All of these spots are under two hours away, because, well, who wants to day trip for longer than that with kids in the backseat?
+We’ve rounded up over three dozen of our favorites for summertime, including a few indoor options for (shudder) rainy days, or if you really just need to freeze in the a/c for a bit.
+All of these spots are less than two hours away, because, well, who wants to day trip for longer than that with kids in the backseat?

 1. Hike, swim, or see the animals at Bear Mountain State Park.

 2. Dive into a freshwater lake with one of these nearby swimming holes.

 3. Float down the lazy river at SplashDown Beach, a popular water park right in the Hudson Valley.

 Enjoy the palm trees at Point Pleasant, New Jersey.
 Photo courtesy the boardwalk

 4. Hit the beach and the boardwalk amusements at Jenkinson’s Boardwalk in Point Pleasant, New Jersey.
 It’s one of the closest shore towns to the city where you can get the full, family-friendly Jersey Shore experience.

-5. Spread out your blanket at Long Beach, Long Island, one of the easiest NYC-area beaches to get to via public transportation (just hop on the LIRR from Penn Station or Flatbush Terminal), that feels like a real beach and is often less crowded than, say, Rockaway.
+5. Spread your blanket at Long Beach, Long Island, one of the easiest NYC-area beaches to get to via public transportation (just hop on the LIRR from Penn Station or Flatbush Terminal), that feels like a real beach and is often less crowded than, say, Rockaway.
 It’s a quick walk to the sand from the train.

 6. Climb a lighthouse: Long Island’s East End and North Fork offer some stunning options, but the closest is probably the Sandy Hook Lighthouse, which gives you an excuse to visit the beach and national recreation area.